realpython/realpython-blog/2015/2015-05-12-fun-with-djangos-new-postgres-features.markdown

----
-layout: post
-title: "Fun with Django's New Postgres Features"
+# Fun with Django's New Postgres Features
-date: 2015-05-12 07:39:28 -0600
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, django]

-keywords: "python, django, django 1.8, postgres, postgresql"
-description: "Let's look at the new Postgres features introduced in Django 1.8."
----

 **This blog post covers how to use the new [PostgreSQL-specific ModelFields](https://docs.djangoproject.com/en/1.8/ref/contrib/postgres/) introduced in Django 1.8 - the ArrayField, HStoreField, and Range Fields.**